Is Michigan Online Poker Legal?

 When the Michigan gambling bill became law, the bill did not specifically allow Michigan poker players to join in multi-state poker player pools.
 This would allow Michigan players the chance to play poker online against players in Delaware, New Jersey, Nevada, Pennsylvania, and West Virginia.

 In December 2020, though, the Michigan House Regulatory Reform Committee approved a bill to allow Michigan to enter into these interstate player pools – a real step forward for Michigan poker players.
-If the bill is approved by the full Michigan House, this would pave the way for Michigan poker players to have a large volume of players from other states to play against.
+Gov. Whitmer signed State Senate Bill 0991 at the end of 2020.
+The bill hopefully will become law by the end of March paving the way for Michigan poker players to join in an interstate poker pool.

 Types Of Games At Michigan Online Poker Sites